Curitiba: Sports

 Curitiba has three teams in the city: Athletico Paranaense, Coritiba and Paraná Clube.
 Paraná Clube plays at Estádio Durival Britto e Silva, Coritiba plays at Estádio Major Antônio Couto Pereira, and Club Athletico Paranaense plays at Estádio Joaquim Américo Guimarães.
 Both Coritiba and Athletico Paranaense have won Campeonato Brasileiro Série A, in 1985 and 2001, respectively.
 Estádio Joaquim Américo Guimarães was one of the 12 stadiums to host games of the 2014 FIFA World Cup held in Brazil.
 The traditional stadium Vila Capanema have hosted the 1950 FIFA World Cup which still is home to Paraná Clube.

-The Autódromo Internacional de Curitiba (Curitiba International Raceway) is located in nearby Pinhais.
+The former Autódromo Internacional de Curitiba (Curitiba International Raceway) was located in nearby Pinhais.

-Curitiba has also one of the main rugby union clubs in Brazil, Curitiba Rugby Clube, national champions in 2014.
+Curitiba has also one of the main rugby union clubs in Brazil, Curitiba Rugby Clube, national champions in 2014 and 2016.

 A number of top stars in mixed martial arts are Curitiba natives, including the Rua brothers Maurício "Shogun" and Murilo "Ninja", Wanderlei Silva, Anderson Silva, and women's MMA pioneer Cris Cyborg.
 Much of the city's success in MMA comes from it hosting the influential Chute Boxe Academy and its successor Universidade da luta.

 Neighborhoods

 Most districts of Curitiba were born of colonial groups, formed by families of European immigrants in the second half of the nineteenth century.

 The centro (downtown or central business district), where the city was founded, is the most bustling area, housing most of the financial institutions of Curitiba.

 Bairros (neighborhoods) of Curitiba define the city's geographical divisions.
 Administrative powers are not delegated to neighborhoods, although neighborhood associations work to improve their communities.

 Curitiba is divided into 9 regional governments (boroughs) covering the 75 neighborhoods.

 Civic Center (In Portuguese: Centro Cívico) is where the main government buildings are located.
 It was the first neighborhood in the municipality of Curitiba, capital of the state of Paraná.
 The name means 'Center of the Citizen.

 It was conceived in 1953, with the greater independence which came with the creation of a new state.

 In August 2011, the Civic Center was listed as an urban and architectural ensemble.
 The buildings on the central axis of Avenida Cândido de Abreu are protected, including Plaza 19 de Dezembro, Tiradentes State College, Courts of Justice, Accounts and Jury buildings, the Iguaçu Palace, the Oscar Niemeyer Museum and the Square Our Lady of Salette.

+Flag

+The municipal flag of Curitiba is one of the official symbols of the city which, together with its coat of arms and anthem, was officially adopted on 11 May 1967 under Municipal Law No. 2993.
+The flag is rectangular, with a width to length ratio of 7:10.
+A green field is divided into eight parts by tracks of white outlined with red.
+The city's coat of arms is in the center of the flag, on a white rectangle.

+Consular representations

+The following countries have consular representations in Curitiba: